Spirit/Breath/Wind: Ruakh (Strong’s 7307) (resh, vav, chet)

-The word ruach is translated in 3 different ways: breath, spirit and wind.
-Although sometimes it is clear that one word is the better translation, for the most part these words are interchangeable, starting with the very first time we read the word ruach in the Torah:
+The word ruakh is translated in 3 different ways: breath, spirit and wind.
+Although sometimes it is clear that one word is the better translation, for the most part these words are interchangeable, starting with the very first time we read the word ruakh in the Torah:

-The earth was formless and void, and darkness was over the surface of the deep, and the Breath/Spirit of God (ruach Elohim) was moving over the surface of the waters.
+The earth was formless and void, and darkness was over the surface of the deep, and the Breath/Spirit/Wind of God (ruakh Elohim) was moving over the surface of the waters.

 BREATH OF LIFE

-However, it is interesting to note that ruach is not used in the first description of human creation:
+However, it is interesting to note that ruakh was not used in the first description of human creation:

-Then YHWH God formed man of dust from the ground, and breathed [eepoch] into his nostrils the breath of life [nishmat chayim]; and man became a living being.
+Then YHWH God formed man of dust from the ground, and breathed [eepokh] into his nostrils the breath of life [nishmat chayim]; and man became a living being.

-This first breath is not written as ruach.
-Instead the word for “breathed into” is eepoch which actually means “blew”… and “breath of life” is nishmat chayim (rather than ruach chayim) meaning to gasp.
-So it might better be translated like this:
+This first breath is not written as ruakh.
+Instead the word for “breathed into” is eepoch which actually means “blew”… So YHWH breathed life (nishmat chayim) and the human took a gasp to begin life.
+It might better be translated like this:

 Then YHWH God formed man of dust from the ground, and blew into his nostrils the gasps of life [nishmat chayim]; and man became a living being.

 So this initial intake of breath- is a gasp for air and a beginning of life.
 Interesting that this first “Breath of Life” starts with a gasp.
-Every following “Breath of Life” (Genesis 6:17, Genesis 7:15, Genesis 7:22) uses the term ruach chayim (Spirit/Breath of Life).
+In Genesis 6:17 and Genesis 7:15, the phrase “Breath of Life” used the term ruakh chayim (Spirit/Breath of Life).
 Why?

 I suggest that the initial gasp is God putting His Spirit within humanity.
-Once it’s there it changes from “Gasp of Life” (nishmat chayim) to “Breath/Spirit of Life” (ruach chayim).
-Life, from this point forward, is embedded with the Ruach (Spirit) of God.
+Once it’s there it changes from “Gasp of Life” (nishmat chayim) to “Breath/Spirit of Life” (ruakh chayim).
+Life, from this point forward, is embedded with the Ruakh (Spirit) of God.